petervflocke/lcdmonitor/docs/deployment-systemd.md

 ## Makefile helpers

 - `make service-user-install`: prints the steps to install a user-mode service.
-- `make service-system-install`: prints the steps to install a system-mode service.
+- `make service-system-notes`: prints the manual steps for system mode.
+- `sudo make service-system-install`: installs/updates the systemd unit and helper files (override variables to match your deployment paths).